bakerfugu/multicache/README.md

 </dependency>
 ```

 Make sure your have redis and caffeine aswell.
+Multicache assumes that you have provided the connection information to the redis db you want to use.

 That's most of the hard work.
 From this point, you can now use your application.properties file to have unlimited redis and caffeine caches with unique configurations, for example:
 ```